An extract of this interview has also been republished on Business First Magazine with a readership of over half a million Australians

 As you can imagine, someone of Nicole’s calibre is regularly featured in the media.
 She is a very very busy lady indeed and I can attest to that personally (thanks again for your valuable time Nicole).

-As an example, in this TV interview Nicole gave to Channel 7’s Sunrise program, she outlined a ‘Money Detox’ plan for the new year which takes only 5 days to implement and could save you $5000.
+As an example, in a TV interview Nicole gave to Channel 7’s Sunrise program back in 2015, she outlined a ‘Money Detox’ plan for the new year which takes only 5 days to implement and could save you $5000.

 With regards to clearing any credit card debt you have (day 2 in Nicole’s plan), our research suggests that these are the best balance transfer offers currently available.